connorskees/connorskees.github.io/content/avx-png-filter.md

 [0, 0, 0, 0, 0]
 ```

-We consider row before the first row contain only zeros, so the first row is unchanged.
+We consider the row before the first row to contain only zeros, so the first row is unchanged.

 The `sub` filter takes the pixel at position `n` and subtracts it by the pixel in the same row at position `n - 1`.
 For example, if we have a row that looks like this: